wftutorials/android-beginner-tutorial/README.md

 }
 ```

-Within `showDialog` we create an `AlertDialog` object.
+Within `showDialog` function we create an `AlertDialog` object.
 It takes a context and we call the
-`create` function.
+`create` function one time.

 Then we set a title and a message.
 In order to show the dialog we call the
 `show` function.
 The results is shown below.

 [show_simple_dialog.png]

-We just create a simple dialog.
+We just created a simple dialog.
 We can display this dialog by calling `showDialog()`.

 ### Adding buttons

 Lets add some buttons to your dialog.
 One button will say ok.
 The other will say cancel.
-We do this by calling the `setButton` function
+We do this by calling the `setButton` function on the dialog object.

 ```java
 alertDialog.setButton(AlertDialog.BUTTON_POSITIVE, "OK", new DialogInterface.OnClickListener() {